-To properly code an encounter from the evaluation and management series (those 99xxx office visit codes), three components of an encounter need to be known: the case history, the physical exam, and the medical decision making.
+To properly code an encounter from the evaluation and management series (i.e. 99xxx office visit codes), three components of an encounter need to be known: the case history, the physical exam, and the medical decision making.
 Each of those components contains “elements” and the number of those that needed to be addressed during the visit determines the grading of the overall component.

-The physical exam component, for example, contains elements like VA, IOP, VF, Cornea, Anterior Chamber, Lens, etc. An exam that addresses ALL of the components is weighted more heavily than an exam that addresses five, for example.
+The physical exam component, for example, contains elements like VA, IOP, VF, Cornea, Anterior Chamber, and Lens, etc. An exam that addresses ALL of the components is weighted more heavily than an exam that addresses five, for example.
 As always, the number of those elements that are addressed is determined by the patient and/or doctor's needs on that day and not the desire to code to a higher level.

-At the conclusion of the encounter on the Coding screen, you’ll notice two buttons: “Code Exam” and “Auto-code Preview”.
+At the conclusion of the encounter on the Coding screen, you will notice two buttons: Code Exam and Auto-code Preview.
 As the names suggest, “Code Exam” will count up the number of elements documented in each of the components within the encounter and then apply the qualifying 99xxx series code to the Performed Services list.
-You know an encounter has been auto-coded when an “A” appears before the code in the Performed Services list:
+You know an encounter has been auto-coded when an “A” appears before the code in the Performed Services list.
+See Example

 Ultimately, the auto-coding system works best when used in conjunction with your knowledge of coding.